diku-dk/futhark-book/practical-matters.rst

 There is still some wiggle room in how we benchmark.
 For example, should we measure the time it takes to load the input data from disk?
-Should we initialise various devices and drivers?
+Or time it takes to initialise various devices and drivers?
 Should we perform a clean shutdown?
 How many times should we run the program, and should we report maximum, minimum, or average run time?
 We will not try to answer all of these questions, but instead merely describe the benchmarking tools provided by Futhark.

 Simple Measurements
 ~~~~~~~~~~~~~~~~~~~